-2. Estimated Cost for Universal Service Plan Area
+3. Estimated Cost for Universal Service Area

-Applicants must be able to provide a total estimate for serving the proposed Universal Service Plan area.
-The Applicant should describe how the estimate was arrived upon and the factors that will influence the final cost to serve the proposed Universal Service Plan area.
-Included in the cost estimate will be the number of Underserved Locations and Unserved Locations to which service will be offered.
+Applicants must be able to provide a total estimate for serving the proposed Universal Service area.
+The Applicant should describe how the estimate was arrived upon and factors that will influence the final cost to serve the entire Universal Service Area.
+Included in the cost estimate will be the number of underserved and unserved locations that service will be offered to.

-3. Other Funding Sources for the Project
+4. Other Funding Sources for the Project

-Applicant should detail any additional financial support reasonably anticipated to be provided to the proposed Universal Service Plan area.
-This includes any federal grants or contracts; contributions from communities to be served; or private capital to be invested by the Applicant.
+Applicant should detail any additional financial support to be provided to this Universal Service Project.
+This includes any federal grants or contracts; contributions from communities to be served; or private capital to be investment by the Applicant.

-4. Community Engagement
+5. Community Engagement